lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 The Corda related code in this snippet is all contained within the `trackNewMessages` function.
 It uses `CordaRPCOps`'s `vaultTrackBy` to access the vault service via RPC and start tracking updates to any `MessageStates`.
 Since we have not passed any arguments to the function it will be tracking `UNCONSUMED` states only. `vaultTrackBy` returns a `DataFeed` object that can be used to either retrieve a snapshot of the vault via the `snapshot` property or by accessing the `updates` property an `Observable` will be returned allowing it's update events to be subscribed to.
 This RxJava `Observable` is what we will use to stream data back to the caller.

 This is the first instance where we need to use the `rxjava-reactive-streams` that I mentioned earlier.
 The `toPublisher` method takes in the `Observable` and converts it into a `Publisher` since WebFlux requires Java 8 compatible reactive streaming libraries which must implement `Publisher`.
-For example Spring tends to make use of [Reactor](https://projectreactor.io/) which provides the `Mono` and `Flux` classes.
+For example, Spring tends to make use of [Reactor](https://projectreactor.io/) which provides the `Mono` and `Flux` classes.

 Once the `Publisher` has been created it simply needs to be fed into a `ServerResponse`.
 As everything has gone well at this point we will return a `200` response via the `ok` method and set the `Content-Type` to `APPLICATION_STREAM_JSON`.
-Finally the `Publisher` from `trackNewMessages` is put into the body of the response ready to be subscribed to by the requesting client.
+Finally, the `Publisher` from `trackNewMessages` is put into the body of the response ready to be subscribed to by the requesting client.

 The functionality to stream updates from the node to a client is complete what about actually saving a new message?
 Furthermore, is there any information that we can pass back to the sender about the executing flow?
 So let's answer those two questions.
 Yes, we can save a new message using WebFlux and yes, there is information about the progress of the flow can be returned.